powersync-ja/powersync-js/packages/react-native/README.md

 };
 ```

-# Metro config
+## Metro config (optional)

+When using a bare react native app without a framework like Expo, the `@powersync/react-native` package does not work well with inline requires.

-The `@powersync/react-native` has issues with inline requires.
-If you are not using Expo then you may see this error
+If you see the following error message

 ```bash
 Super expression must either be null or a function
 ```

-in which case you need to add this to your `metro.config.js`:
+then you will need to add this to your `metro.config.js`:

 ```js
 const config = {